Stock Sale vs Asset Purchase

 What is an Asset Sale of a Business?

-Many confuse the legal term Asset Sale (Purchase Agreement) with a liquidation of the companies assets.
-While this is also an Asset Sale, the term Asset Sale refers to the sale of all of the company’s assets, tangible and intangible, including Goodwill, trade name, customer lists, and all of its tangible assets such as equipment, tooling, fixtures, etc. The Asset Sale is the most common form for the sale of a small to midsize business in because it limits successor liability for the buyer.
+Many confuse the legal term Asset Sale (Asset Purchase Agreement) with the liquidation of the company’s assets.
+While a “liquidation of assets” is also an Asset Sale, the term Asset Sale refers to the sale of all of the company’s assets, tangible and intangible, including Goodwill, trade name, customer lists, and all of its tangible assets such as equipment, tooling, fixtures, etc. The Asset Sale is the most common form of transaction in sale of a small to midsize business because it limits successor liability for the buyer.

-You should discuss the transaction structure with your CPA or attorney in Orange County or wherever you are located as there are tax consequences and legal considerations.
+You should discuss the transaction structure with your CPA and attorney there are tax consequences and legal considerations.

 What is a Stock Sale of a Business?

 A stock sale is the sale of the corporate shares of the business.
 In the sale of small to midsize Orange County businesses, it is normally 100% of the shares in the company.
-If the transaction is utilizing SBA financing the SBA requires that 100% of the shares of the company are purchased by the buyer and the seller retains 0% stock after closing.
+If the transaction is utilizing SBA financing, many SBA lender requires 100% of the shares of the company are purchased by the buyer and the seller retains 0% stock after closing.
+New SBA rules in 2023 now allow the Seller to retain stock in the company after a stock sale.
+Implementation of this rule varies with SBA lenders and depends on each banks underwriting and lending guidelines.

 Stock sales have several advantages for the seller and for the buyer as well in specific circumstances.
 For the seller, a stock sale offers lower taxes in that much of the transaction will be taxed at capital gains, the lowest tax rate (check with your CPA for details as this depends on many factors).
 For the buyer, a stock sale preserves contracts with customers and contractor’s licenses, etc because the corporate entity does not change.
 This is especially important with government contracts and long-term contracts.

-For buyers, stock sales do have disadvantages.
-In a stock sale, the corporate entity survives and the buyer assumes ownership of the corporation in Orange County or elsewhere.
-With that also comes successor liability, the risk of litigation, IRS audits, workman’s comp claims, employment claims, etc from prior to their ownership.
+For buyers, stock sales have disadvantages.
+In a stock sale, the corporate entity survives and the buyer assumes ownership of the corporation.
+With that also comes successor liability such as the risk of litigation, IRS audits, workman’s comp claims, employment claims, etc from prior to their ownership.
 The CABB Purchase Agreement deals with this in the seller’s Representations and Warranties and has a seller indemnification, but even with this, there is the risk that the seller may not pay for claims that arise later.
 We often resolve this with a Seller Note with the Right of Offset should the buyer incur actual claims and losses as a result of the seller’s ownership or actions.
+In stock sales, the buyer’s attorney will likely add additional representations & warranties and indemnification from the seller.

-Stock Sales are necessary for specific circumstances and Pacific Business Sales in ORange County has a great deal of experience with these transactions.
-We also work with several CPAs and attorneys we can refer to buyers and sellers to advise them on the transaction.
-We always advise our clients to consult with the financial advisor and attorney in these transactions.
+Stock Sales are necessary for specific circumstances such as when the target company has special licensing and/or contracts that are difficult to transfer.
+Pacific Business Sales has a great deal of experience with these transactions and a team of attorneys experienced in small-midisize business acquisitions we can refer our clients to.
+We always advise our clients to consult with their financial advisor and attorney in these transactions.

 Advantages & Disadvantages of Stock Sales vs Asset Purchase of a Business